Crown Castle Inc's (CCI) Stock: A 61.03% Annual Performance Rate - News Heater

-The stock of Crown Castle Inc (CCI) has gone up by 9.31% for the week, with a 21.23% rise in the past month and a 5.79% rise in the past quarter.
-The volatility ratio for the week is 2.34%, and the volatility levels for the past 30 days are 2.51% for CCI.
-The simple moving average for the last 20 days is 9.65% for CCI stock, with a simple moving average of -7.28% for the last 200 days.
+In the past week, CCI stock has gone up by 4.23%, with a monthly gain of 18.42% and a quarterly surge of 8.46%.
+The volatility ratio for the week is 1.79%, and the volatility levels for the last 30 days are 2.47% for Crown Castle Inc The simple moving average for the past 20 days is 10.20% for CCI’s stock, with a -3.11% simple moving average for the past 200 days.

 Is It Worth Investing in Crown Castle Inc (NYSE: CCI) Right Now?

-Crown Castle Inc (NYSE: CCI) has a higher price-to-earnings ratio of 29.22x compared to its average ratio,, and the 36-month beta value for CCI is at 0.69.
-Analysts have varying views on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 10 as “hold,” and 3 as “sell.”
+Crown Castle Inc (NYSE: CCI) has a price-to-earnings ratio that is above its average at 30.31x. and a 36-month beta value of 0.69.
+Opinions on the stock are mixed, with 7 analysts rating it as a “buy,” 1 as “overweight,” 10 as “hold,” and 3 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023